Swami Vivekananda: Second visit to the West and final years (1899–1902)

-Despite declining health, Vivekananda left for the West for a second time in June 1899 accompanied by Sister Nivedita and Swami Turiyananda.
-Following a brief stay in England, he went to the United States.
-During this visit, Vivekananda established Vedanta Societies in San Francisco and New York and founded a shanti ashrama (peace retreat) in California.
-He then went to Paris for the Congress of Religions in 1900.
-His lectures in Paris concerned the worship of the lingam and the authenticity of the Bhagavad Gita.
+Despite declining health, Vivekananda left for the West for a second time in June 1899.
+On this occasion, he was accompanied by Sister Nivedita and Swami Turiyananda.
+After a brief stay in England, he went to the United States where he established Vedanta Societies in San Francisco and New York and founded a shanti ashrama (peace retreat) in California.
+He travelled to Paris for the Congress of Religions in 1900.
+His lectures at the Congress concerned the worship of the lingam and the authenticity of the Bhagavad Gita.
 Vivekananda then visited Brittany, Vienna, Istanbul, Athens and Egypt.
-The French philosopher Jules Bois was his host for most of this period, until he returned to Calcutta on 9 December 1900.
+The French philosopher Jules Bois was his host for most of this period.
+Vivekananda returned to Calcutta on 9 December 1900.

-After a brief visit to the Advaita Ashrama in Mayavati, Vivekananda settled at Belur Math, where he continued co-ordinating the works of Ramakrishna Mission, the math and the work in England and the US.
+After a brief visit to the Advaita Ashrama in Mayavati, Vivekananda settled at Belur Math, where he continued co-ordinating the works of the Ramakrishna Mission, the math, and the initiatives in England and the US.
 He had many visitors, including royalty and politicians.
-Although Vivekananda was unable to attend the Congress of Religions in 1901 in Japan due to deteriorating health, he made pilgrimages to Bodhgaya and Varanasi.
-Declining health (including asthma, diabetes and chronic insomnia) restricted his activity.
+Due to deteriorating health, Vivekananda was unable to attend the Congress of Religions in Japan in 1901, but he made pilgrimages to Bodhgaya and Varanasi.
+His health problems, including asthma, diabetes and chronic insomnia, restricted his activity.

 Death

 On 4 July 1902 (the day of his death), Vivekananda awoke early, went to the monastery at Belur Math and meditated for three hours.
 He taught Shukla-Yajur-Veda, Sanskrit grammar and the philosophy of yoga to pupils, later discussing with colleagues a planned Vedic college in the Ramakrishna Math.
 At 7:00 pm Vivekananda went to his room, asking not to be disturbed; he died at 9:20 p.m. while meditating.
-According to his disciples, Vivekananda attained mahasamādhi; the rupture of a blood vessel in his brain was reported as a possible cause of death.
-His disciples believed that the rupture was due to his brahmarandhra (an opening in the crown of his head) being pierced when he attained mahasamādhi.
+The rupture of a blood vessel in his brain was reported as a possible cause of death.
+According to his disciples, the rupture was due to his brahmarandhra (an opening in the crown of his head) being pierced when he attained mahasamādhi.
 Vivekananda fulfilled his prophecy that he would not live forty years.
 He was cremated on a sandalwood funeral pyre on the bank of the Ganga in Belur, opposite where Ramakrishna was cremated sixteen years earlier.